thbl088/mrow_twitch_scripts/README.md

 !players solo to see the name and solo rank of everyone in your lobby (after the !players newGame)<br />
 !players duo to see the name and duo rank of everyone in your lobby (after the !players newGame)<br />
 !players squad to see the name and squad rank of everyone in your lobby (after the !players newGame)<br />
+!players cunthunt to get the name of a target in your lobby (after the !players newGame)

 Made by th_mrow (https://www.twitch.tv/th_mrow)<br />
 Do not modified and share without asking me<br />